-Submit also has preference settings which may be changed from the Preferences window, which is obtained by using the Preferences command from the Application menu (Macintosh) or Edit menu
+The Submit User Data file also contains preference settings which may be changed from the Preferences window, which is obtained by using the Preferences command from the Application menu (Macintosh) or File menu (Windows).

-Figure 2.2: Submit Preferences Window

-(Windows).
 If you use this command, a window similar to that shown in figure 2.2 will appear.

 You can change a number of aspects of the way in which Submit behaves using the controls in this window.